ENVIRONMENT

 It is therefore necessary to significantly reduce the resource intensity of our buildings, if we want this growth to be compatible with the planet.
 This implies acting voluntarily both when buildings are designed and at the end of their life to ensure the waste is properly reused or recycled, and also throughout the entire life of buildings to maximise their use.
 Sustainable construction is a major worldwide trend.

 The preservation of natural resources is a major societal challenge, especially for the construction sector, which is a major consumer of raw materials and energy.
-PAM Building evacuation systems are a responsible and sustainable choice, respectful of natural resources and people.
+Pam Building evacuation systems are a responsible and sustainable choice, respectful of natural resources and people.

-PAM Building, A KEY PLAYER IN THE CIRCULAR ECONOMY
+Pam Building, A KEY PLAYER IN THE CIRCULAR ECONOMY

 More than a third of the world’s gas emissions and resource consumption can be linked to construction and the construction industry.
 This is in a context where the population is set to double in the next 30 years.